Jump to:

 • In children with severe TBI and unconscious state lasting longer than 6 hours, approximately 75% regained physical independence within one year of injury.

-• Delay in initiation of comprehensive rehabilitation program results in worse functional outcomes and diminished recovery and rehab efficiency in children with severe TBI.
+• Delay in initiation of comprehensive rehabilitation programs results in worse functional outcomes and diminished recovery and rehab efficiency in children with severe TBI.

 • Time to follow commands may be the best predictor of general functional outcome.